harraz21/chat-system-generator/README.md

 ### POST Requests

-Create a chat application given a name and return chat number returns a token for the application
+Create a chat application given a name and return a token for the application

 ```
 http://localhost:3001/api/v1/applications?name=appsName